-- ✓ After completing a Reagent Prime and Wash Cycle, perform a Reagent Blank.
-(Section 5.7). - ✓ When analyzing silica concentrations less than 10ppb; manually set Blank OD=0.0001
+✓ After completing a Reagent Prime and Wash Cycle, perform a Reagent Blank.
+(Section 5.7).

-During this cycle, calibration is performed to determine the amount of background silica in the reagents and deionized water.
+During this cycle, calibration is performed to determine the amount of background ethylene glycol in the reagents and deionized water.
 The OD should be close to zero.